mglt/draft-mglt-ipsecme-ikev2-diet-esp-extension/draft-ietf-ipsecme-ikev2-diet-esp-extension.md

 ## Registration of IKEv2 Notify Message Types

-IANA has allocated two values in the "IKEv2 Notify Message Types - Status Types" registry:
+IANA has allocated one value in the "IKEv2 Notify Message Types - Status Types" registry:

 ~~~
   Value    Notify Messages - Status Types